-Speaking of cooking at home, you can also save by buying in bulk and practicing meal prep.
+Speaking of cooking at home, you can also save by buying in bulk and practising meal prep.
 You’ll get more bang for your grocery buck and you can store meals in your freezer for quick go-tos when you don’t feel like cooking.

 Have a yard sale

 Have a few things lying around the house that you’re not using anymore?
 How about a closet full of clothes that you haven’t worn in months?
-Still in perfectly good condition, it’s worth selling these items and putting the proceeds in your savings account.
+Still, in perfectly good condition, it’s worth selling these items and putting the proceeds in your savings account.

 Review your rates

-We all have bills and generally we don’t really think about them much other than when we have to fork out the cash to pay them.
+We all have bills and generally, we don’t really think about them much other than when we have to fork out the cash to pay them.
 It’s worth paying a little more attention when you’re trying to save.